50 places available for MLVK Electrical course in JB for PMR/SPM dropouts. Loan approved. Contact Karthik: 016-7555581.

 “The country and its people stand to lose tremendously.
 If the intention is sincere, just get a few men to hand over the memorandum to the High Commission,” said Malaysian Associated Indian Chambers of Commerce and Industry public relations and publicity chairman K. Ramesh.

-said calling off the gathering was the best approach to prevent any untoward incident.
+Saravanan said calling off the gathering was the best approach to prevent any untoward incident.

 “The High Commission is not even open on Sunday, so why plan the march on a rest day?” he asked.

 Malaysia Hindu Sangam national central council member C.M.
-Kopalan said the and the Government had helped to fund, build, repair as well as settle relocation and land issues for temples nationwide.
+Kopalan said the MIC and the Government had helped to fund, build, repair as well as settle relocation and land issues for temples nationwide.

 Malaysia Punjabi Chambers president Datuk Daljit Singh said the group would not support any gathering with a hidden agenda to foster ill will.